-We believe that the Trust is well positioned for growth with a strong balance sheet.
-During 2019, the Trust raised over \$54 million of capital from equity issuances.
-When combined with its leverage profile, it is well positioned for growth.
-As a result, the Trust has already completed the acquisitions of 222 Portland, the Crombie Portfolio and the First Capital Portfolio that will utilize a large portion of the Trust's liquidity and provide immediate cash flow to the Trust to create a larger stable platform for future growth.
+We believe that the Trust is well positioned for growth with our leverage in our target range of 55% to 60%.
+During the first six months of 2019, the Trust raised over \$56 million of capital from private and public equity offerings.
+As a result, the Trust has already completed the acquisitions of 222 Portland, the Crombie Portfolio and the FCR Retail Portfolio during the first two quarters of 2019 and subsequently an additional property in Alberta was added to the FCR Retail Portfolio.
+These acquisitions utilized a large portion of the Trust's liquidity and will provide immediate cash flow to the Trust to create a larger stable platform for future growth.

-The Trust continues to target industrial, flex industrial, net lease convenience retail, multiresidential, core service provider and healthcare professional office assets across Canada.
-Beyond the Crombie and First Capital portfolios, the Trust expects to grow predominately through external acquisitions through 2019 with a focus on multi-tenant industrial and convenience retail with joint venture partners.
+The Trust continues to target industrial, flex industrial, net lease convenience retail, multi-residential, core service provider and healthcare professional office assets across Canada.
+Beyond the Crombie and FCR Retail Portfolios, the Trust expects to grow predominately through external acquisitions through 2019 and into 2020 with a focus on wholly-owned multi-tenant industrial and convenience retail with joint venture partners.
 We will continue to assess each acquisition to ensure they meet our investment objectives but will not grow the portfolio only for the sake of growth.